confluentinc/getting-started-guides/dotnet/README.md

 ## Build Producer

-First, we are going to create the producer application by pasting the following code into a file named `producer.cs` in the `producer` sub-directory:
+First, we are going to create the producer application by pasting the following code into a file named `producer.cs` in the `producer` subdirectory:

 ```c# file=producer.cs
 ```